how to keep goats without a fence

 raising goats without a fence

 Why would you want to raise goats without a fence?
 Well, there are a couple of reasons.
-Let’s go over them both first.

 a brown goat mom with her young kid under a tree

-Personally, I am not a fan of raising goats without a fence mainly because of the risk of predators and how close our neighbors are to our home.
+Fences also help to keep your goats out of your neighbor’s property.
 If you also live in an area that has neighbors close by, I would not recommend free-ranging your goats without at least some sort of perimeter set up to contain them.

-It is important to remember that if you intentionally allow any animals to run at large, there is a high likelihood.
-You will be liable for any damages associated with that animal.
 That means if your goats damage a neighbor’s garden, damage their car by climbing on it, or cause an automobile accident, you may find yourself in an uncomfortable and expensive predicament or even a legal one.

 Tips for keeping goats without a fence

 If you’re still interested in raising goats without a fence here are some practical tips to help ensure they at least stay close by and return to their shelter each evening.
-Just know that these suggestions are not fool-proof and not fencing in your animals does come with a risk.
+Just know that these suggestions are not fool-proof, and not fencing in your animals does come with a risk.

 Provide proper shelter: